-For a writer, gambles can include revenue sharing sites like HubPages or Examiner.
+For a writer, gambles can include revenue sharing sites like HubPages or Blasting News.
 If you are writing the right content with the right keywords and have a good knowledge of SEO, you might earn a nice income somewhere down the line.
 Or, you may never earn anything worth writing home about.

 For VAs, like me, this may include commission-only projects.
 There are certain tasks like lead generation, or product launches and promotion that many VAs offer.
 Again, things may turn out very well.
 Or, it may be a complete bust.

 The businesses that offer these “paid only if” opportunities do so because they know there are many variables involved in turning a profit.
 Some of those variables are plain and simple out of your control.
 My personal rule for my VA business is not to work on commission only.
-I have experimented with a few revenue sharing sites and I do so only on a very limited basis when time allows, and when it has some other type of benefit tied in, like traffic to one of my sites.
+I have experimented with a few revenue sharing sites, and I do so only on a very limited basis when time allows, and when it has some other type of benefit tied in, like traffic to one of my sites.

 If you have bills to pay, gambling isn’t the safest route.
 It can take a very long time to get there, or you may never get there at all.

 These opportunities do offer some type of pay, though it is usually much lower than a client.
 These can be great fillers for when business is on the slow side.
 There are not many gig opportunities for a VA, though we can hop over to some of the freelance writing-related gigs without much trouble.
 There are numerous freelance writing gigs available.
 Some better paying than others.
 Some also combine a gig with a gamble.

 Personal clients are the bread and butter for the work at home entrepreneur.
 You set your rates.
 You control your boundaries.
 Your income potential is in your court.
 But, that’s too hard and too much work.
 Not really.
 It is more than likely only out of your current comfort zone.
 But, it is worth it.

-When you are doubling or tripling (or maybe more) what you are currently earning, you can work less hours.
+When you are doubling or tripling (or maybe more) what you are currently earning, you can work fewer hours.
 This opens up more time for marketing and networking.
 If you are currently working online, you are likely already doing these things.
 It is simply a matter of redirecting your energy to the right places.
 Not that hard.